epimorphics/registry-deploy-testenv/README.md

 ## Customizations from Environment Registry

+Data for customizations is in `data` directory.

 Data file | Role | Action
 ---|---|---
-`data/std-prefix.ttl` | Definition for `std:` prefix corresponding to Data Standards code vocab. | Register in `/system/prefixes`.
+`std-prefix.ttl` | Definition for `std:` prefix corresponding to Data Standards code vocab. | Register in `/system/prefixes`.
-`data/owl-bulk-reg.ttl` | Add OWL Ontology as a bulk upload type | Register in `/system/bulkCollecitonTypes`.
+`owl-bulk-reg.ttl` | Add OWL Ontology as a bulk upload type | Register in `/system/bulkCollecitonTypes`.
-`data/data-standards.ttl` | Definition for Data Standards collection | Register in `/def` and set status to Experimental.
+`data-standards.ttl` | Definition for Data Standards collection | Register in `/def` and set status to Experimental.
-`data/std-vocab.tll` | Draft vocabulary for EA Data Standards data model | Register in `/def/data-standards` and set register and content to Experimental.
+`std-vocab.tll` | Draft vocabulary for EA Data Standards data model | Register in `/def/data-standards` and set register and content to Experimental.